 - Avoid selling too early

-Berachain is a hot name in the crypto world these days.
-It’s a high-performance Layer 1 built using Cosmos SDK and EVM compatibility.
+Berachain is a high-performance Layer 1 built using Cosmos SDK and EVM compatibility.
 The token ($BERA) has already been confirmed, and Berachain is running an incentivized public testnet program.

 The testnet includes missions and quests, and the company’s team has already stated that testers will be considered for airdrops.
 The specifics haven’t been announced yet, but the more missions and quests you complete, the more tokens you will likely receive.